SAP CPI/Boomi Integration for New Hires and Rehires from third party non-SAP Recruitment System to SuccessFactors (SF) Employee Central (EC)

 3.Sender system sends a notification to Middleware using webhooks: Webhooks are basically user defined HTTP calls (or small code snippets linked to a web application) which are triggered by specific events.
 So, when candidate is onboarded a notification with candidate id can be sent to middleware and then middleware extracts all the candidate data using the candidate id and performs New Hire in SF EC.
 This will also require work for Integration Developer to study the sender system APIs before extracting the data.
 Real time trigger.

-4.Recruitment system generates a file with candidate data: SAP CPI consumes the file and processes the New hire in SF EC.
+4.Recruitment system generates a file with candidate data: SAP CPI consumes the file and processes the new hire in SF EC.
 This approach becomes little complex because we may get multiple candidates in same file.
 This makes the logic in middleware complex to separate data for each candidate and call the ODATA APIs in SF for each employee.
 This Integration needs to be scheduled in middleware and not real time.

 You should also build a notification from middleware to Sender system about results of New Hire.
-If New Hire failed to process in SF EC then it’s a good practice that Sender system is informed so that necessary steps can be taken and employee can be sent again.
-For option 1 you can send the success/error notification in same HTTPS request by which Sender has triggered the Integration and sent the data to middleware (i.e. you don’t need to know end-points for Sender system in this case).
+If New Hire failed to process in SF EC, then it’s a good practice that Sender system is informed so that necessary steps can be taken, and employee can be sent again.
+For option 1 you can send the success/error notification in same HTTPS request by which Sender has triggered the Integration and sent the data to middleware (i.e., you don’t need to know endpoints for Sender system in this case).

-Let’s talk about the logic which needs to be build in the middleware to Hire the employee in SF EC.
+Let’s talk about the logic which needs to be built in the middleware to Hire the employee in SF EC.
 In EC we have employee data stored in various portlets.
 To perform the New Hire action on employee via middleware we need to call the ODATA APIs for those portlets in sequence (just like you do while importing the data for New Hires).
 Below APIs need to be called in sequence.

 For all other portlets you can call the respective APIs (given below) in parallel.